zhongwencool/ecron/README.md

 ## Contributing
-To run run property-based tests, common tests, and generate a coverage report with verbose output.
+To run property-based tests, common tests, and generate a coverage report with verbose output.
 ```shell
   $ rebar3 do proper -c, ct -c, cover -v
 ```
-It's take about 10-15 minutes.
+It takes about 10-15 minutes.

 ## License
 Ecron is released under the Apache-2.0 license.
 See the [license file](LICENSE).